Enterprise App Development: Strategy, Architecture & Implementation Guide

 Salesforce Integration

-The most common integration scenario is synchronizing customer and deal data between Salesforce and internal systems.
-This sounds simple but quickly becomes complex when you account for data mapping differences, conflict resolution when the same record is modified in both systems, and handling Salesforce's governor limits which restrict the volume of API calls within a time window.
+The most common scenario is syncing customer and deal data between Salesforce and internal systems.
+It sounds simple.
+It gets complex fast once you account for data mapping differences, conflict resolution when the same record changes in both systems, and Salesforce's governor limits, which cap how many API calls you can make within a time window.

 Oracle and Legacy Database Integration

 Oracle databases power critical enterprise applications worldwide.
-Integrating with Oracle systems often involves direct database connectivity through JDBC or ODBC, Oracle's REST Data Services (ORDS), or middleware platforms like Oracle Integration Cloud.
-When dealing with legacy Oracle Forms or Oracle E-Business Suite, the integration layer must account for tightly coupled business logic that lives inside database stored procedures and triggers.
+Integrating with Oracle often means direct database connectivity through JDBC or ODBC, Oracle's REST Data Services (ORDS), or middleware platforms like Oracle Integration Cloud.
+If you are dealing with legacy Oracle Forms or Oracle E-Business Suite, plan for tightly coupled business logic that lives inside database stored procedures and triggers.

-For all enterprise integrations, we recommend implementing a robust error handling and retry strategy, maintaining detailed integration logs, and building monitoring dashboards that alert the team when synchronization falls out of tolerance.
-Data inconsistency between enterprise systems is one of the most common and costly problems in large organizations.
+For every enterprise integration, build in robust error handling and retry logic.
+Keep detailed integration logs.
+Build monitoring dashboards that alert your team the moment synchronization drifts out of tolerance.
+Data inconsistency between enterprise systems is one of the most common, and most costly, problems in large organizations.

 Engagement Models for Enterprise App Development